 For some activities and materials [or] ground conditions, danger might arise from excavations less than 1.2m deep and in other exceptional circumstances excavations exceeding such a depth may not present potential danger.
 Specific works should be assessed by someone who is competent to assess the risk and determine what controls are needed.

 Current health and safety regulations tend to not generalise.
+They don't give a specific depth for needing trench support.
+Because each site is different.
+Different hazards, different conditions, different ground.
 What is safe and perfectly acceptable on one site, may be dangerous on another.

 Excavations at 1m may be safe to enter without support on one site, but on another, it may be at high risk of collapse.
 The ground conditions, the weather conditions, and the surrounding work activities need to be taken into consideration.

 What is safe one day, might not be safe the following week.
 If ground dries out, it may be more likely to crumble.
 In heavy rainfall and wet weather, water may put additional pressure on the sides of an excavation.

 Legally, you must prevent danger to workers in or near excavations.
 The Construction (Design and Management) Regulations apply to excavations and has some specific requirements in Regulations 22.